 You can use your blog as a standalone way to make money OR you can even use your blog to help support another business, maybe you already create products or want to in the future.
 Blogging is the best way to build a community that trusts you and are interested in what you have to say.

 Regardless of where your business takes you, working from home for your online business means that you have to create a presence online on your blog AND on social media.
-So let’s start now!
+So why not start now?

 Let’s Get Started

-I have used WordPress since I started building websites.
+I have used WordPress since I started building websites many moons ago.
 WordPress is awesome because the options to customize are endless.
 There are endless amounts of templates, both free and premium available to choose from.
 There are thousands of free plugins that will allow you to customize your site easily without any technical knowledge.

 A WordPress website with a custom domain will cost you about $60 – $100 per year depending on how many years you purchase up front.